 - 2.2.1.
 Anyone who processes personal information must comply with the following principles.
 All staff have a responsibility to make sure that personal information is:

 - 1. Fairly and lawfully processed

 - 2. Processed for limited purposes

 - 3. Adequate, relevant and not excessive

 - 4. Accurate and up to date

-- Not kept for longer than necessary
+- 5. Not kept for longer than necessary

 - 6. Kept securely.

 - 2.2.2.
 DWFRS also has an overarching responsibility of accountability.
 This means being able to demonstrate compliance with the above principles.
-To do this, we must have appropriate records and measures in place, and ensure that we embed a privacy by design approach. - 2.2.3.
-Before processing personal data, you may need to carry out a Data Protection Impact Assessment (DPIA).
-It is important that this is done before you do any of the following that involve personal data: - Procurement such as, procuring a new system or subcontract to an external data processor - Data sharing - Change or implement new processes/procedures - Implementation of CCTV. - 2.2.4.
+To do this, we must have appropriate records and measures in place, and ensure that we embed a privacy by design approach.

+- 2.2.3.
+Before processing personal data, you may need to carry out an Information Governance Impact Assessment.
+It is important that this is done before you do any of the following that involve personal data: - Procurement such as, procuring a new system or subcontract to an external data processor - Data sharing - Change or implement new processes/procedures - Implementation of audio or visual surveillance - · Monitoring of staff. - 2.2.4.
 Initially you need to answer a set of screening questions to determine whether a full DPIA is needed.
 Please send completed DPIAs to the Information Governance Team and contact them for further guidance and assistance, as necessary. - 2.3.
 Principle 1 Processed fairly and lawfully - 2.3.1.
 Lawful this means that before we obtain and use personal information, we must have a lawful reason for doing so. - 2.3.2.
 We must meet one of the following conditions before processing personal information: - Do we have consent from the individual? - Is processing necessary for the performance of a contract? - Is there a legal obligation to obtain or use the information? - Is it to protect their vital interests? - Is processing necessary for performance of a task carried out in the public interest or in our official authority as a Fire & Rescue Service? - Is it necessary for the purposes of our legitimate interests? - 2.3.3.
-Please see the ICO website for more information on lawful conditions and how they apply https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/. - 2.3.4.
+Please see the ICO website for more information on lawful conditions and how they apply. - 2.3.4.
 Special category information The following information is known as special category or sensitive information: - Racial or ethnic origin - Political opinions - Religious or similar beliefs - Trade union membership - Physical or mental health conditions - Sexual life - Biometrics.